 Getting Involved with CORE for EFT & ERA

-The Phase III CAQH CORE EFT & ERA Operating Rules have been adopted by HHS as an Interim Final Rule.
+The Phase III CAQH CORE EFT & ERA Operating Rules have been adopted by HHS as a Final Rule.
 However, CAQH CORE continues to welcome participants from all healthcare stakeholder groups to contribute to future operating rule development.
 There are multiple ways to become involved in the development of operating rules that drive the business of healthcare:

 - Your organization can join CORE to participate directly in the rule development process,